Coketrd/StreamAssist_CV-AN/README.md

+The Conversation-Mode and the possibility for Actionable Notifications is working on my System, the Changes are until now not in this fork. right now it is the original fork.

 # Stream Assist

 [Home Assistant](https://www.home-assistant.io/) custom component that allows you to turn almost [any camera](https://www.home-assistant.io/integrations/#camera) and almost [any speaker](https://www.home-assistant.io/integrations/#media-player) into a local [voice assistant](https://www.home-assistant.io/integrations/#voice).